microsoft/yardl/docs/parts/intro-core.md

 It is not complete and is **not ready for production use** at this time.
 We expect to introduce breaking changes until the project reaches V1.

-We currently support C++ and Python codegen.
+We currently support C++, Python, and MATLAB codegen.
 Other planned features include:

 - Python and MATLAB support for reading data with a different schema version
 - Constraints